opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 ## Building, Deploying, and Running the RCA Framework
 Please refer to the [Install Guide](./INSTALL.md) for detailed information on building, installing and running the RCA framework.

+## Current Limitations
+* This is alpha code.
+* We will continuously add new unit test cases, but we don't have 100% unit test coverage for now.
+This is a great area for developers from the community to contribute and help improve test coverage.
+* Currently we have validated the artifacts for docker images, we need to validate the artifacts for RPM and Debian releases as well.

 ## Code of Conduct